 Explore by Boat

 Set sail from Murrays boat ramp and head out around Governor Head.
-As you travel south past the looming sea cliffs you’ll be treated with some unique views of Cape St George lighthouse.
+As you travel south past the looming sea cliffs, you’ll be treated to some unique views of Cape St George Lighthouse.

 Continue south and you’ll be able to access Steamers Beach and Kittys Beach – generally only accessible on foot.
 These remote locations are perfect for an isolated picnic lunch and bush walk.